LukeBMorrow/LukeBMorrow.github.io/README.md

 ## FAQ
   Q: Do I have to use Atom?
   A: No, any code editor will work.
-I chose Atom for its markdown previewer.
+I chose Atom for its markdown previewer and Git integration.

   Q: Can I write my resume in HTML?
   A: Yes, Simply name the _index.md_ file _index.html_ instead.